 - Add Filippo Berio Extra Light Olive Oil, coriander, fennel seeds, cinnamon sticks, bay leaves, star anise, Sichuan peppercorns, shallot, lemongrass, and garlic to a sauce pan.
 Heat over medium low heat and simmer for 30 minutes to an hour.

-- After simmering, make sure the oil reaches 225-250 degrees F. This results in a lighter chill oil where the chili flakes are moderately toasted.
+- After simmering, make sure the oil reaches 225-250 degrees F. This results in a lighter chill oil where the sesame seeds are moderately toasted.
 If you want a darker, more toasted chili oil, bring the oil up to 250-300 degrees F.

-- Pour oil over chili flakes.
+- Add chili flakes and sesame seeds to a bowl.
+Pour infused oil over both.
 Add salt and serve!